-Mix that all together, cover and let simmer about 45 minutes.
-Now, if you don’t want to hassle with making your own sauce crack open a bottle of store bought sauce and mix it together with your meat and let it simmer for about 20 minutes OR don’t add meat and just have a couple of bottles of your favorite sauce ready to go!
+TIP: If you don’t want to hassle with making your own sauce crack open a bottle of store bought sauce and mix it together with your meat and let it simmer for about 20 minutes OR don’t add meat and just have a couple of bottles of your favorite sauce ready to go!
 (I’m easy like that!)

 Let’s get started on the eggplant.
 I love eggplant!
 I get so excited when I start seeing rich deep purple in the markets this time of year!
 I think it’s one of those veggies people are scared of but, don’t be!
 They are our friends!

 I realize a lot of chef’s leave it on for the color and I’m sure it has a million nutrients in it but, I don’t like it.
 So…off it goes!
 (It’s not like this a low fat dish…it’s a cardiologist nightmare!)

 Place your seasoned bread crumbs in another pie plate or shallow dish.
-First dip the eggplant into the egg wash and then into the crumbs.
+Dip the eggplant into the egg wash and then into the crumbs.
 Making sure both sides are well coated.

-Your meat sauce should be done by now and the house should smell like little Italy!
+The meat sauce should be done by now and the house should smell like little Italy!
 Your welcome! (hee, hee)

 Begin with a layer of your breaded eggplant in the bottom of a casserole dish.
 You can cut some of the pieces up to fit into the bare spots.
 (A stray piece may end up in your mouth!
 Whatever works!)